Tricholoma terreum: Description

+Similar species

 It could be confused with the larger (and poisonous) T. pardinum has a mealy smell and cap scales; the edible T. orirubens has fine dark scales and pinkish gills.

 Distribution and habitat

-Tricholoma terreum is found in Europe, where fruiting bodies appear under conifers, particularly pine and spruce, from late summer to late autumn.
+Tricholoma terreum is found in Europe (September–December), where fruiting bodies appear under conifers, particularly pine and spruce, from late summer to late autumn.
+It can be found in much of North America from August to December, and slightly later on the West Coast.
 They may also arise in parks near these trees, and grow in fairy rings.
 They are generally in quite densely populated groups though not bunched.
 It has been recorded growing under exotic Pinus radiata plantations in Australia.

 Edibility

-With a mild taste, the species used to be regarded as a good edible.
+With a mild taste, the species used to be widely regarded as a good edible.
 It is seen in markets in France, along with Clitocybe nebularis and Tricholoma portentosum.
-However, some authorities recommend that inexperienced pickers avoid all grey tricholomas.

-Recent chemical tests show that this species may contain toxins which can cause rhabdomyolysis.
-However, from more recent investigations it has emerged that only an abnormal quantity of Tricholoma mushrooms may trigger the rhabdomyolysis and normal consumption of about 200g of mushroom is safe unless there is an individual reaction.
+One 1970s source recommended that inexperienced pickers avoid all grey tricholomas.
+Chemical tests published in 2014 show that the species may contain toxins which can cause rhabdomyolysis, leading to speculation that the mushroom was poisonous, apparently debunked in 2016.
+In 2018, research showed that only an abnormal quantity of Tricholoma mushrooms would trigger the rhabdomyolysis, with consumption of about 200 g safe unless there is an individual reaction.
+A 2024 study also tested for and concluded that toxin levels were negligible enough for T. terreum for it to be considered an edible mushroom.